 To fill that need, Street Bean Coffee Roasters was founded in 2009.
 At the time, espresso carts were in full swing, and Starbucks was expanding rapidly.
-Offering “coffee training in a city that was coffee-centric” was a “perfect fit,” says Sean McDonald, director of operations for Street Bean.
+Offering “coffee training in a city that is coffee-centric” was a “perfect fit,” says Sean McDonald, director of operations for Street Bean.

 Once trainees are comfortable with the hard skills, they begin working behind the bar, first on slow shifts and then transitioning to busier ones.
-Because Street Bean also roasts coffee, interested apprentices may be offered a secondary apprenticeship in roasting.
+Because Street Bean also roasts coffee, interested apprentices may be offered a second apprenticeship in roasting.

 But not all apprentices stay in coffee.

-Similarly to Street Bean, Big House Beans offers coffee job training.
-Cofounder John Krause has overcome a difficult background: his father died when he was young, and his mother was mostly absent.
+Similar to Street Bean, Big House Beans offers coffee job training.
+Cofounder John Krause has overcome a complex background: his father died when he was young, and his mother was mostly absent.
 He went to prison for the first time when he was 14 years old.
 For 17 years, he was stuck in a cycle of drug and alcohol addiction.
 But in 2010, he got out of prison for the last time.

+Before starting his own business, Krause had applied to more than 30 businesses, and no one would hire him.
 “I wanted to be in a position to create jobs for other people who’d struggled the way I struggled,” he says.

 When Krause first opened the coffee roastery, the operation was small.
-From the beginning, he says they have stuck to a “quality over quantity” approach, in coffee purchasing practices, in coffee production, and in helping people.
+From the beginning, he says they have stuck to a “quality over quantity” approach in coffee purchasing practices, coffee production, and helping people.
 In recent years, Big House has been expanding on all those fronts: They recently won multiple Golden Bean awards, recognizing the quality of their coffee, and in January, they’ll open three new cafés, adding to their existing location in Brentwood, California.

-Jason Zheng, who also works at Big House, adds: “A cup of coffee can represent that purpose, a start to a new day—it doesn’t matter what happened yesterday.
+Jason Zheng, who works at Big House, adds: “A cup of coffee can represent that purpose, a start to a new day—it doesn’t matter what happened yesterday.
 You can attack a new day through a cup of coffee.”